 For a small island, it might surprise you to find there are more caves in Tasmania than anywhere in Australia – and Tassie has the deepest, longest and wildest of them all.

-Although there are over 300 caves in Tasmania, most are not "tourist" caves.
+Although there are over 300 caves in Tasmania, most are not 'tourist' caves.
 Separated into 'show' and 'wild' caves, most wild caves are restricted to avoid degradation.
 Not to worry, Tasmania still has some of the most beautiful caves on show.
 Park guides keen to show off these other-worldly caverns will take you on an underworld exploration into Tasmania's show caves, showing you how these extraordinary worlds form.
 But if you're tired of crowds and concrete paths Wild Cave Tours in the Mole Creek area can take you into wild caves and a world that few others see.

 Tassie has the deepest, longest and wildest of them all

 Hidden below Gunns Plains farmland in north-west Tasmania is a fascinating world of caves, sinkholes and underground streams.
 Gunns Plains Cave was discovered during a hunting trip after dogs fell into a hole forming part of the cave.
 Used as a show cave for most of the 20th century, it was carved out by an underground river that still flows, and is full of freshwater crayfish, fish and eel.
-Tours descend 54 steps and follow a 250 metre pathway deep into the cave to see shawls, flowstones and glow-worms.
+Tours descend 54 steps and follow a 250 m pathway deep into the cave to see shawls, flowstones and glow-worms.